Collections

 2. Include the hex-encoded Data URI with op=create_collection_and_add_self

-3. The merkleRoot is set to 0x06fbc22a...
+3. The merkle_root is set to 0x06fbc22a...

-4. Save the transaction hash as collectionId
+4. Save the transaction hash as collection_id

 The owner doesn't need a merkle proof for their own item.